 6 free digital tools entrepreneurs use to drive growth

-Most entrepreneurs and small businesses have one thing in common.
-They’ve already invested a huge chunk of money to get their business out of the gate and are now looking for ways to grow without breaking the bank.
+[Updated on March, 1st 2020] Most entrepreneurs and small businesses have one thing in common, they seek for ways to grow their business – and revenue- without breaking the bank.
 In an era where 92% of consumer traffic gets captured by businesses being on the first page of results and over 70% of consumers who did a local search visited a local store, having a strong online presence is paramount.
-And while there are a growing number of online platforms promising exceptional growth, today I handpicked a few of them that I’ve used to help small (and big) companies achieve sustainable growth.
+That’s why we’re sharing today a list of tools we’ve been using over the past few years to attract, convert, and retain customers, and eventually grow revenue of our clients.
 The best part?
 They’re all free – so let’s jump right into it.

 Google Analytics – Understand your website and your visitors